esteil/atvfiles/README.txt

 * Speed up the folder parades a bit.
   * Added entry in the Settings menu to enable/disable folder parades.
 * Fix music playback not stopping when leaving ATVFiles when Places is in use.
+* Add preferences `ShowPlacesOnMenu`, `ShowSettingsOnMenu` and `UsePlaybackMenu` for advanced tweaks.
+  * `Show...OnMenu` preferences enable/disable Places or Settings on the Take Two main menu (Take Two only).
+  * `UsePlaybackMenu` disables the menu when pressing MENU during playback.

 ### 1.0.2 (379) February 10, 2008